Moonlight Mile (film): Plot

-One night Joe sneaks out the window to go see Bertie again.
+One night, Joe sneaks out the window to see Bertie again.
 They sleep together, and he leaves the next morning, slipping back into Diana's house through the window.
-Jojo is sitting in the room, drinking, knowing that he was out seeing another woman, and saddened by the idea that she had always known he would have never ended up with her daughter.
+Jojo is sitting in the room, drinking, knowing he was out seeing another woman, and saddened by the idea that she had always known he would have never ended up with her daughter.
 She does not want Joe to leave, as they have formed a bond.

-Joe goes to dinner at the Mulcahey's, where Mike's wife presumes aloud that Joe was not still tied up with thoughts of his fiancee's murder.
+Joe goes to dinner at the Mulcaheys', where Mike's wife presumes aloud that Joe was not still "tied up" with thoughts of his fiancée's murder.
 Joe states that this is not the case, upsetting the mood at the dinner table.
 Mike calls Ben and ends their deal.

-Bertie confronts Joe about what happened between them, and they have an argument in which he tells her no one believes her boyfriend is coming home and that she deserved better anyway.
+Bertie confronts Joe about what happened between them, and they have an argument, during which he tells her that no one believes her boyfriend is coming home, and that she deserved better anyway.
 She leaves, upset.

 The family attends the trial of Diana's murderer.
-However, the murderer's wife elicits sympathy from the jury, and the prosecutor, Mona Camp, asks Joe to testify and help the jury gain sympathy for Diana.
-While on the witness stand, Joe confesses that he and Diana had broken up prior to her death, and had not told her parents.
-Ben and Jojo are happy with the confession and gain closure.
-Joe symbolically writes 75 letters expressing his newfound clarity about what course his life ought to take and his love for Bertie, and places them in mailboxes around town, hoping that one will get to her.
+However, the murderer's wife elicits sympathy from the jury, and the prosecutor, Mona Camp, asks Joe to testify to help the jury gain sympathy for Diana.
+On the witness stand, Joe confesses that he and Diana had broken up prior to her death, and that he had not told her parents.
+Ben and Jojo are happy with the confession, and gain closure.
+Joe writes a symbolic 75 letters expressing his newfound clarity about what course his life ought to take, as well as his love for Bertie, and he places them in mailboxes around town, hoping one will get to her.

 Ben closes the shop, Jojo resumes her writing career, Bertie sells the bar, and she and Joe leave town.